fakecrash1/fakecrash1/README.md

 ## My name is Attila Farkas

+# Welcome to my Github profile page,
+Currently i am learning the basics of coding, i am studying; HTML, CSS, Javasctipt, Python and more.

 <!--
 **fakecrash1/fakecrash1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.